UPDATE: Production has officially wrapped on The Suicide Squad.

 The roster includes David Dastmalchian, John Cena, Jai Courtney, Joaquín Cosío, Nathan Fillion, Joel Kinnaman, Maylin Ng, Flula Borg, Sean Gunn, Juan Deigo Botto, Storm Reid, Pete Davidson, Taika Waititi, Alice Brage, Steve Agee, Tinashe Kajese, Daniela Melchior, Peter Capaldi, Julio Ruiz, Jennifer Holland, Viola Davis, Idris Elba, Margot Robbie, and Michael Rooker.

-Davis, Robbie, Courtney, and Kinnaman will all reprise the same roles they had in the 2016 film with Amanda Waller, Harley Quinn, Captain Boomerang, and Rick Flag.
+Davis, Robbie, Courtney, and Kinnaman will all reprise the same roles they had in the 2016 film as Amanda Waller, Harley Quinn, Captain Boomerang, and Rick Flag.

 UPDATE: Director James Gunn has recruited a member of the Guardians Of The Galaxy to join the squad.
 Michael Rooker is in talks to play King Shark in The Suicide Squad.